ashlink11/dev/README.md

 # Ash Grevelink's Portfolio

-April 22, 2020 update:
+April 23, 2020 update:

 Version 1 (MVP -- minimum-viable-product) completed April 21, 2020.
+Includes:
+  - Name, quote, photo.
+  - 4 projects
+  - Skills section
+  - About me section
+  - Contact section
+  - Mobile-first, responsive, accessible, dark-mode, minimalist design.
+Version 2 - completed April 22, 2020.
+Includes:
+  - "About this site" section on accessibility, licensing, and tech.
+  - Alt text and title text on all images.
+All logos have alt text.
+  - Story of development for all Projects.
+  - In-class presentation link on Data Flow.
+  - Ensures all links open in a new tab.
+  - Navigation menu to navigate to parts of the page.
+  - Focus on accessibility including h1,h2,h3 hierarchy.
+Version 3 - in progress April 23, 2020.
+Includes:
+  - Bill of Tech to README
+  - Licensing
+  - Vulnerabilities
+  - Log-in help for all my projects.

 My portfolio site currently lives here with the live link of: https://hashbangash.github.io/dev/.